Maryland Court Records

 Can Maryland Traffic Records be Sealed or Expunged?

-In Maryland's expungement of traffic, records refer to the removal of points and violations from your driving record as a consequence of your conviction of various traffic infractions.
-The Maryland Motor Vehicle Administration (MVA) handles all expungements, and it may automatically expunge a violation from a person's driving record for 3 years after a conviction,
+In Maryland's expungement of traffic records, removing points and violations from your driving record is a consequence of your conviction of various traffic infractions.
+The Maryland Motor Vehicle Administration (MVA) handles all expungements, and it may automatically expunge a violation from a person's driving record for 3 years after a conviction.

 - If you have not been convicted of a traffic violation or criminal offense in the past three years